Sheryl Gordon McCloud

-Sheryl Gordon McCloud (born October 5, 1955) is an American jurist and Associate Justice of the Washington Supreme Court.
+Sheryl Gordon McCloud (born October 5, 1955) is an American lawyer who has served as a justice of the Washington Supreme Court since 2013.
 She was elected to replace outgoing Associate Justice Tom Chambers on Seat 9 of the Washington Supreme Court, winning 55.24% of the vote and defeating former Associate Justice Richard B. Sanders.
-With her election, the Washington Supreme Court is now majority-female.
+When she took the bench in 2013, it gave the Washington Supreme Court a female majority.

 McCloud is a 1976 graduate of the University at Buffalo and a 1984 graduate of the USC Gould School of Law.
 While in law school, she served as an editor of the Southern California Law Review.